Agreement: Enspiral Foundation Board of Directors

 - Decide what kind of financial activity can go through the Foundation, and oversee activity in the Foundation’s accounts.

-- Oversee all agreements between Enspiral Foundation Ltd and other entities (including Enspiral Ventures and external organisations), such as MOUs, service contracts, fundholding arrangements, etc.
+- Oversee all agreements between Enspiral Foundation Ltd and other entities (including Enspiral Ventures and external organisations), such as memorandums of understanding (MOUs - see definition), service contracts, fundholding arrangements, etc.

 - Make recommendations about substantive decisions involving Enspiral Foundation Ltd and its assets, consulting with the shareholders and wider network.